agsb/immu/docs/Minimal.md

 _Looking for a graal ?
 That's one._

+Here a list of some minimal dictionary sugestions.
+The words could be primitives or compounds.

 ## An list of atomic's was done by Mikael Patel as quoted in https://groups.google.com/g/comp.lang.forth/c/NS2icrCj1jQ/m/ohh9v4KphygJ

         S@ R@ @ ! nand plus 0= exit